Digital Innovation: Mobile Engagement Maps at Botanical Garden Events

-With experiences located throughout this spacious, nighttime event, site maps were needed, but paper was not ideal.
+With experiences located throughout this spacious, nighttime event, event maps were needed, but paper was not ideal.
 That’s why Missouri Botanical Garden turned to Engage by Cell’s GPS Mapper.
 This mobile wayfinding tool not only helps visitors navigate using their mobile phones, but also provides fun, interactive experiences.

-To use Engage by Cell’s GPS Mapper, we place a venue’s printed map on top of a Google map.
+To use Engage by Cell’s GPS Mapper, we place a venue’s printed event map on top of a Google map.
 A visitor’s location appears on the map as a blue navigation dot.
 Then, interactive pins are placed on points of interest so visitors can click and learn.
 The map is accessed via text message and requires no downloads.

 Morgan Maul-Smith, Supervisor of Digital Engagement at Missouri Botanical Garden, explains the GPS Mapper this way:

 “Our communications department created a print-variety overlay and we made it interactive.
 Each of the points, as you hover over it, explains what that stop is.
 It makes it really easy.
 Glow was an event that was hosted at night.
 The digital map was basically more accessible than a regular paper map because if you're outside in the dark, you can't see anything.”